Nervosys/Botnix/pkgs/servers/nextcloud/packages/README.md

 for example `breezedark` for the app with the url `https://apps.nextcloud.com/apps/breezedark`.

-To regenerate the nixpkgs nextcloudPackages set, run:
+To regenerate the botpkgs nextcloudPackages set, run:

 ```
 ./generate.sh